ExpediaDotCom/haystack-opentelemetry-example/README.md

                     .build();
 ```

-After we have created a span(s) all we need to do is use the method export from the previously created exporter.
+After the span(s) are created, the method export from the previously created exporter is used to send the spans:
 ```
 exporter.export(Arrays.asList(spandata));
 ```